MattHodgman/Recursion/README.md

 These scripts run using the SLURM Workload Manager.
 To perform these analyses without SLURM, you must replace `sbatch` with `bash` in all the bash scripts.
 When running with SLURM, you may need to adjust the bash scripts resource requests or other arguments.

 ### Determine the Noise vs. Biological Signal in each Feature
-Run this command to split the data by experiment and calculate shap values for each feature when predicting plate (batch effect/noise) vs disease condition (biological signal):
+Run this command to split the data by experiment and calculate SHAP values for each feature when predicting plate (batch effect/noise) vs disease condition (biological signal):
 `bash split_n_get_shaps.sh embeddings.csv metadata.csv`

-Run this command to view plots of the two shap values for each feature plotted against each other:
+Run this command to view plots of the two SHAP values for each feature plotted against each other:
 `bash run_shap_plots.sh`

-Look at each experiments' plot to determine a cutoff for the disease condition shap that will remove the features that have small shap values for disease condition but have large shap values for plate.
-Record these cut off values because we will use them in subsequent scripts.
+Look at each experiments' plot to determine a cutoff for the disease condition shap that will remove the features that have small SHAP values for disease condition but have large shap values for plate.
+Record these four cut off values because we will use them in subsequent scripts.

-### Ensure that Removing Noisy Features does not Hurt Performance
+### Ensure that Removing Noisy Features does not Remove Biological Signal
-Run this command to perform a sensitivity test on each experiment:
+Run this command to perform a sensitivity test on each experiment except replace the four numbers with your determined SHAP cut off values for the HRCE-1, HRCE-2, VERO-1, and VERO-2 experiments, respectively.
 `bash run_all_sensitvity_tests.sh 0.0002 0.0022 0.002 0.00015`

 ### Identify Potentially Effective Treatments